ucgmsim/slurm_gm_workflow/dashboard/README.md

-To run dashboard, please create a ~/.ssh/config file similar to the following and keep the sockets to the 4 hosts open.
+- To run dashboard, one needs to create a ~/.ssh/config file similar to the following and keep the sockets to the 4 hosts open.
-By default, dashboard will try log into maui01/mahuika01.
+- By default, dashboard will try log into maui01/mahuika01.
-After 3 consecutive unsuccessful ssh command, dashboard will try log into maui02/mahuika02.
+- After 3 consecutive unsuccessful ssh commands, dashboard will try log into maui02/mahuika02.
-After 6 consecutive unsuccessful ssh command, dashboard will exit with error message.
+- After 6 consecutive unsuccessful ssh commands, dashboard will exit with error message.
 ```
 Host mahuika
    User melody.zhu